mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 ```
 Hence, upon detecting bad data, the `detect` variable will hold `true`.
 The `maxNormalizedResidual` variable retains the value of the largest normalized residual, while the `label` contains the label of the measurement identified as bad data.
 JuliaGrid will mark the respective measurements as out-of-service within the `Measurement` type.

 Moreover, JuliaGrid will adjust the coefficient matrix and mean vector within the `DCStateEstimation` type based on measurements now designated as out-of-service.
-To optimize the algorithm's efficiency, JuliaGrid resets non-zero elements to zero in the coefficient matrix and mean vector.
-The `index` variable denotes positions within the mean vector that will be reset to zero.
-Additionally, it records the row index within the coefficient matrix where non-zero elements will be adjusted to zero.
-Here's an illustration:
+To optimize the algorithm's efficiency, JuliaGrid resets non-zero elements to zero in the coefficient matrix and mean vector, effectively removing the impact of the corresponding measurement on the solution:
 ```@repl WLSDCStateEstimationSolution
-analysis.method.outlier.index
 analysis.method.mean
 analysis.method.coefficient
 ```